ISSKA/Datalogger_ISSKA/PCB/README.md

     * Gerber file
     * Bill of material (BOM)
     * Pick and place (CPL)
-* The PCB_design folder contains the EasyEDA file of these PCB for you to modify them as you want.
+* The PCB_design folder contains the PCB designs on EasyEDA (Schematics and Boards design).